Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 Vidalia onion grower A&M Farms trials tech, grows organics

-A&M Farms, a grower and shipper of conventional and organic Vidalia onions, employs technology, including autonomous robots, to successfully grow the Vidalia onion region’s sweet onions.
+A&M Farms, a grower and shipper of conventional and organic Vidalia onions, employs technology, including autonomous robots, to successfully grow the Vidalia onion region’s famous sweet onions.

 “Organic definitely has its challenges,” Haygood said.
 “Weed control is one of them.
 For south Georgia, the first challenge is weed control.”